dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 # Language version

 Prior to this exercise I hand't done any Scala 3, personally or professionally.
-I've been reading and writing code for a while, so I figured picking up the new language version itself wouldn't be too much of a hassle.
+I've been reading and writing code for a while now, so I figured picking up the new language version itself wouldn't be too much of a hassle.
 I was more worried whether all my libraries of choice would work with Scala 3, and in 2025 they all do, with a couple of exceptions I'll note in subsequent paragraphs.
 Those usually have adequate replacements, so for new **services**, I'd recommend defaulting to Scala 3.

+The reason I recommend Scala 3 for greenfield, service (not library) development is

+- For application / service programming, it appears to be at least a marginally better language than Scala 2.
+It's definitely not a worse one.
+- It's going to take a somewhat experienced Scala 2 developer 5-20 hours to get started with Scala 3, which is negligible in the long run
+- You'd probably be introducing future technical debt in your new project if you choose Scala 2 now.

+This recommendation comes with the huge caveat that I don't have Scala 3 experience with an extremely large codebase.
+I've previously worked on a project that took an hour to compile, and I cannot say if that hour is going to become 50 minutes or 3 hours if they made the switch.

 ## Language changes